US Drug Spending Is Increasing

 The cost of drugs in the United States is expected to rise by about 4% this year, and this is driven by a variety of factors, one of them being that few generic drugs are hitting the market.
 Prescription drugs make up about 10% of the total U.S. Healthcare budget, and spending on these drugs has decreased in recent years (dropping by about 1% to around 325 billion).
 This statistic was later published in the American Journal of Health-System Pharmacy.

 What Factors Contributed To This Increase?

-Both “Pegfilgrastim” and “Alteplase” were at the top of the list of the fastest growing drugs in regards to hospital expenditures, which is quite interesting.
-There was a decrease in the growth rate for spending on drugs for anti-cancer related needs, although these medicines represent a large expenditure for both clinics as well as hospitals.
+Both “Pegfilgrastim” and “Alteplase” were at the top of the list of fastest-growing drugs in regard to hospital expenditures, which is quite interesting.
+There was a decrease in the growth rate for spending on drugs for anti-cancer-related needs, although these medicines represent a large expenditure for both clinics and hospitals.

 What Else Did The Authors of the Reports Add?